Types of Internships

 Internships for credit require that the experience is strongly related to an academic discipline to be deemed “credit-worthy”.
 The main question is determining the value of the internship experience in a higher education context.
 Internships that are primarily clerical or mechanical do not qualify for academic credit.

 Doing an internship for a nonprofit organization is usually quite different than working in an organization for profit.
-In a nonprofit organization, there are no stockholders and no one shares in the annual profits or losses that are determined by the organization each year.
-Nonprofit organizations include charities, universities, government agencies, religious organizations, and some hospitals.
+In a nonprofit organization, there are no stockholders (or owners) and no one shares in the annual profits or losses that are determined by the organization each year.
+Nonprofit organizations, which are tax-exempt and must be incorporated under the laws of the state in which they are established, include:

 Since the purpose of these organizations is not to make money, instead they focus more on providing a service.
 Interns generally do not get paid when interning at a nonprofit.
 Completing an internship in a nonprofit organization provides some very useful skills required by employers when seeking to hire entry-level employees in this field.